vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 - It is possible to define a range with minItems and maxItems
 - It is possible to define anyOf idicating which types are allowed
-- It is possible to define a structure with a specific order and types
+- It is possible to define a structure with a specific order, size and types

+JSON arrays can be represented using the **ArrayType** in Spark SQL.
+It is used to represent arrays or lists of elements.
+The elements within the array can have various data types, and Spark provides flexibility in handling arrays of different types.

 ## Object
 In JSON an `object` has fields with a name and a corresponding data type.
 It is possible to nest objects in objects to create complex representations.
 The type can be mapped to a **StructType** in Spark SQL that is also capable of containing fields of various types.